If you happen to be left with even more questions after reading our policy – or already have some – do not hesitate to contact us.

 |Legal right||What Codewise does to protect your rights|

-In any matter regarding above mention, please contact our Data Protection Officer: firstname.lastname@example.org.
+In any above-mentioned matter please contact our Data Protection Officer: firstname.lastname@example.org.
 Please include information that will enable us to verify your identity within your request.

-Codewise uses various security technologies and procedures that help protecting your Personal Information from unauthorized access, use, disclosure, alteration or destruction.
+Codewise uses various security technologies and procedures that help protect your Personal Information from unauthorized access, use, disclosure, alteration or destruction.

 - Personnel.
 Only qualified and authorized employees are permitted to access Personal Information, and they may do so only for permitted business functions;

 - Data Protection Officer.
 We appointed a Data Protection Officer who in particular watches over the security of your Data, monitors our compliance with GDPR, and is a point of contact for you in all matters regarding Data protection; here you have contact to our Data Protection Officer: email@example.com;

 - Security Measures.
 We use encryption in the transmission of your Personal Information between your system and ours, and we use firewalls to help prevent unauthorized persons from gaining access to your Personal Information;